 “For a child is born to us, a son is given; upon whom his shoulder dominion rests.
 They name him Wonder-Counselor, God-Hero, Father-Forever, the Prince of Peace.”
 Isaiah 9:1-6.

 A few weeks ago, at Christie’s Auction House in New York City, a painting sold for the record price of 450 million dollars.
-It was the largest sum ever paid for an artwork.
+It was the most substantial sum ever paid for an artwork.
 Called “Salvator Mundi,” the Savior of the World.

 Why did it take so long for the painting’s true identity to reveal itself?
 Was it the examination of the under-surface and the depiction of the hand?
 Or the gleam of the crystal orb held by the Savior?
 Was it the fold of the hair?